-The home page gives a rundown on the 20 major surviving theatre buildings with links to pages about them for more detail.
-You might also want to consult alphabetical rundowns on pages for Theatres west of Broadway, the Broadway Theatres, Spring St. Theatres and Main St. and farther east.
-Those pages give you more detail, including discussions of all the theatres that have vanished.
+The survey page gives a rundown on the 20 major surviving theatre buildings in the Downtown Theatre District.
+There are links to pages about each of them for more detail.
+You might also want to consult alphabetical rundowns on pages for Hill St. and farther west, the Broadway Theatres, Spring St. Theatres and Main St. and farther east.
+Those pages give you more detail, including discussions about all the theatres that have vanished.

 Historic Hollywood Theatres